TheRealClodius/Memory-Signal/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=BAI-LAB/MemoryOS&type=Timeline)](https://www.star-history.com/#BAI-LAB/MemoryOS&Timeline)

 ## Disclaimer
-This project, MemoryOS, is in no way affiliated with memoryOS (https://memoryos.com).
+This project, MemoryOS (Memory Operation System), is developed by the BaiJia AI team and has no affiliation with memoryOS (https://memoryos.com).
 The use of the name "MemoryOS" herein is solely for academic discussion purposes.